-19 Best Offline Android and iOS Games for the Lazy and Bored
+19 Best Offline Mobile Games for Bored People

 Sometimes, when we're feeling lazy and bored, we often open our application stores to look for interesting games to waste our time on.
 But there sometimes there aren't anything in there that can pique your attention, or your thirst for that enjoyment you're looking for.
 Well, look no further because this list will give you those interesting Android and iOS games that will have you playing for months or even years.